 Dr. Walter A. Shewhart introduced the concept of control charts in general in the 1920s.
 Because of his work, several control charts monitoring a single quality characteristic of interest are referred to as Shewhart Control Charts.

 Control Limits in a Measure Phase Control Chart

-The Measure Phase Control Chart is used during the Measure Phase of the Six Sigma DMAIC cycle to visualize the process variation.
+The Measure Phase Control Chart is used during the Measure Phase of the Six Sigma DMAIC cycle.
 Depending on the number of process characteristics to be monitored, there are two basic types of Measure Phase Control Charts.
 The first, referred to as a Univariate Control Chart, is a graphical display of one quality characteristic.
 The second, referred to as a multivariate control chart, is a graphical display of a statistic that summarizes or represents more than one quality characteristic.

 The Measure Phase Control Chart helps to: